pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/3_update_votes/instructions.md

 In order to update `users` map, we need to update a field inside a map inside a document, this's a "nested field".

-In Firestore, we can update nested fields easily using `update` method.
+In Firestore, we can update nested fields easily by using the `update` method.
 Go to `TODO(1)`, and add the following method which updates the answer ID for a specific user:

 ```dart
 Future<void> vote(String pollId, int answerId) async {